crate/tsperf/README.md

 # Data Generator

-The Data Generator has its own in-depth [documentation](tsdg/README.md).
+The Data Generator has a dedicated [documentation page](tsdg/README.md).
-For the purpose of capacity testing it simulates the generation of timeseries data, without the need to set up an ingestion chain (which could be Azure IoTHub, RabbitMQ, etc.)
+For the purpose of capacity testing it simulates the generation of time-series data, without the need to set up an ingestion chain (which could be Azure IoTHub, RabbitMQ, etc.).

 ## Maximizing Performance

-To maximize performance multiple instances of the Data Generator must be run in parallel.
-One way to achieve this is using kubernetes how to do this is documented [here](KUBERNETES.md).
+To maximize performance, multiple instances of the Data Generator must be run in parallel.
+How to achieve this using Kubernetes is documented within [KUBERNETES.md](KUBERNETES.md).

 ## Setup sandbox
 ```shell